YoNi25/subtitle-downloader/README.md

 * etc...

 ### Build the executable
-To build sources to an executable, go to `src` directory, then run
+To build sources to an executable, go to `root` directory, then run

 ```shell
 make build